sithmel/diogenes/README.md

 registry.service('count').cache(cache);
 ```
-This is very convenient as it allows to manage the cache and even use different back ends (redis or file system for example).
+This is very convenient as it allows to manage the cache and can even uses different back ends (redis or file system for example).

 Errors
 ======